MMTDigital/kentico-cloud-gatsby-server/README.md

 ```bash
 yarn run generate-schema
 ```
 💁‍♂️ You should notice that a file called `schema.js` has been generated.
 This is the dynamic schema that is pulled in from your headless CMS.
+Please do not change the gitgnore check this into the repo.

 ### Start server